kiwicopple/paul.copplest.one/docs/blog/design.md

 Here are some useful rules:

-- **Square::** Make sure it fits evenly into a square.
+- **Square** <br />Make sure it fits evenly into a square.
 This is important because it will be in a `favicon` or possibly an app icon.
-- **Symetrical::** By symetrical, I mean that it should take up an even amount of space within the square.
+- **Symetrical**  <br />By symetrical, I mean that it should take up an even amount of space within the square.
 Logos can look a bit awkard when they are squashed to one side or if there is lots of space in one area of the square.
-- **Simple::** This is by far the most important rule.
+- **Simple**  <br />This is by far the most important rule.
 There is no such thing as an icon which is too simple.
 Make sure it is legible when scaled down to 32x32 px.
 This is how it will look in the tab of a browser.
 Also keep the colors simple - you can use color, but it's best if you stick with just one.

 ### Designing the logo text/name

 You have a bit more freedom with this one.
 I would recommend, however, that you make this just a simple color - for example, black or dark grey.
 Let the icon carry the logo, and let font that you choose for the text set the brand.
-Whichever font you chose for the text, you should (probably) use it in all the headings of your site/app/software.
+Whichever font you choose for the text, you should (probably) use it in all the headings of your site/app/software.

 ## Colors

 The best advice I can give for colors is to choose one which is vibrant and that's all.
 Every other color should be white or black.

-Ok, now that I have got that out of the way, you *can* use other colors for things like alerts, warnings, etc.
+Ok, now that I have got that out of the way, you *can* use other colors (for things like alerts, warnings, etc), and a few different grey tones.

 If I'm building a tech product, I usually begin my designs with what I call "startup blue".
 You've probably seen this color on a million different tech sites.
-The hex code for startup blue is <span style="background-color:#2B70F6;color: #fff; padding:3px;border-radius:3px;">#2B70F6</span>, or somewhere close.
+The hex code for startup blue is somewhere close to<span style="background-color:#2B70F6;color: #fff; padding:3px;border-radius:3px;">#2B70F6</span>.
 There are lots of reasons for this, but none more important than it's safe.
 After you have created your site, feel free to play with this color.

-There is only one resource you need to know more about colors and that is [Building your color pallete](https://refactoringui.com/previews/building-your-color-palette/) by Refactoring UI.
+There's only one resource you need to know more about colors and that is [Building your color pallete](https://refactoringui.com/previews/building-your-color-palette/) by Refactoring UI.

 ## Fonts